misterunix/neoevo-dead/DEVDOC.md

 type Neo struct {
     ID        int       // ID : Not currently used.
     Age       float64   // Age : Float value of the Neo's age.
 0 - 1.0
-    X         int       // X : Current X location of the Neo Y         int       // Y: Current Y location of the Neo Genes     []int     // Genes : Slice of ints holding the Genome.
+    Location  Point     // Location : Point of X,Y of Neo's location in the world.
+    Genes     []uint32  // Genes : Slice of ints holding the Genome.
     Neurons   []Neuron  // Neurons : Slive of the Neurons for the Neos.
     Inputs    []float64 // Inputs : Slice of the enviroment inputs.
     Outputs   []float64 // Outputs : Slice of the output neorons.